Otus-DevOps-2022-02/vshender_microservices/README.md

 - Built a fluentd image.
 - Ran the application using the updated application images.
 - Used [fluentd](https://docs.docker.com/config/containers/logging/fluentd/) logging driver for the `post` microservice.
+- Added fluentd filter in order to parse `log` field of `post` logs.

 <details><summary>Details</summary>